Firebase vs Heroku | What are the Differences?

-Another feature that gives Heroku an edge is the server logging.
-Heroku provides a command-line interface that gives access to process logs in real-time.
-That is why Heroku developers find it easier to troubleshoot problems, generate reports, and accomplish debugging tasks.
+Another feature that gives Heroku an edge is server logging.
+Heroku provides a command-line interface that offers access to process logs in real-time.
+Heroku developers find troubleshooting problems, generating reports, and accomplishing debugging tasks easier.

 The drawbacks of Heroku

-See this article here for more information about backend services: How MBaaS Creates Value?
+See this article for more information about backend services: How does MBaaS create value?